seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Will with a trumpet 'twixt our tents and Troy
 Tomorrow morning call some knight to arms
 That hath a stomach; and such a one that dare
-Maintain—I know not what: 'tis trash.
+Maintain---I know not what: 'tis trash.
 Farewell.

 **AJAX**
 Farewell.
 Who shall answer him?